HL7/phd/input/intro-notes/StructureDefinition-PhdBaseObservation-notes.md

 {% fragment Observation/numeric-spotnumeric JSON EXCEPT:identifier %}

 ### Obtaining the Type of observation
 One obtains the IEEE 11073-10101 observation type for the code element in the same manner for all metric observations.
-See the section [Obtaining the Observation.code](ObtainObservationCode.html) for the details of this mapping.
+See the section [MDC Nomenclature codes](NomenclatureCodes.html) for the details of this mapping.

 ### Subject
 The subject element normally points to the PhdPatient resource using the logical id of the Patient resource, for example 'Patient/123546'.
 For device settings known to the PHG it should point to the PHD.